OlegBadunenko/OlegBadunenko.github.io/README.md

 Where do you and your country stand in happiness pursuit?
 An application of the Stochastic Frontier Ordered Choice Model (with José M. Cordero and Subal C. Kumbhakar)

+Market Power, Optimal Scale and Competition promotion in Banking: Analysis in the GCC Region (with Sara Alfaihani and Shabbar Jaffry) **revision requested**

 The Effect of Funding for Disadvantaged Students on Academic Underachievement (with Deni Mazrekaj, Kristof De Witte, and Subal C.